sim-/tgy/README.md

     - AfroESC 2 (prototype)
 - birdie70a:
     - Hobby King Birdie 70A (BIRD-60A)
+    - Hobby King Red Brick 200A (RB200A, black board)
 - bs:
     - Hobby King 6A (HK_261000001)
     - Hobby King 10A (HK_261000002)